Teppanyaki and teriyaki.

 Can you make Teriyaki on a Teppanyaki grill?

-Technically you can, although because most food on the teppanyaki grill will be lightly seasoned.
-The grilling won’t involve teriyaki sauce.
+Technically you can, although because most food prepared on the teppanyaki grill will be lightly seasoned, the grilling normally wouldn’t involve teriyaki sauce.

 Teriyaki is a style of Japanese cuisine that incorporates the use of teriyaki sauce, a glaze composed of soy sauce, sugar, and mirin.